michaelhartomo/js-ninja-href/README.md

 It will innocently show a clean url, but when the user click ( left , middle, right ) it will redirect them to somewhere else.

+Release Info :

+    Next version might completely hide from the element ( not using data-ninja-url and data-ninja-target ) anymore.

 Install
 Download and extract the .zip file: https://github.com/michaelhartomo/js-ninja-href/archive/master.zip